-I work as a GP in a small rural surgery in the South West of England.
+I work as a GP in a small rural surgery.
 Our area has been relatively unaffected by the Covid illness – we have had less than 10 confirmed cases in our patient population of just over 5000 people and all of those cases have had only minor symptoms (and came from the local hospital).
 It has been extraordinary to see and read about the situation in other areas of the country and the devastating effect that the illness has had on care home communities.

 My job involves the diagnosis and management of health conditions.
 In comparison to so many people who have been furloughed, or worse, my working life has continued as normal, however the substance of my working day has changed immeasurably.
 Faced with the challenge of looking after those people in society with the most fragile health without increasing their risk of catching a potentially fatal infection, my practice rapidly switched to different patterns of working and means of communication.

 Previously, our working day was based on seeing 30 people, face-to-face, with booked appointments.
 Overnight, we stopped these to avoid direct contact where possible and reduce the risks of transmitting the disease.
 We started using telephone calls, text messages, emails and video consultations to look after our patients.
 These options have existed for the last 10 years, but we have always been too busy to contemplate a change that would be so disruptive to our staff and patients.
 Our patients have been extremely understanding and it is testament to their resilience that there have been no complaints.